Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 ► Description:
   Sub-section for the previous config.
   Shows online players under minimap instead of bottom right when Show Online Players is enabled.
+  This option is automatically disabled on a no-map world and cannot be toggled on.

 ► Mid-Game Toggling:
   Can be enabled/disabled during gameplay.